Posts

 Image

 Somewhere along the line, we decided that a child’s value could be summed up by a report card.
 That academic success - specifically, straight A’s - was the ultimate parenting trophy.
 But here’s the uncomfortable truth: getting straight A’s doesn’t prove your child is smart.
 It proves they’re compliant.
 Let’s be honest: Grades don’t measure creativity, resilience, emotional intelligence, or innovative thinking.
-They measure how well a child follows instructions, memorises content, and regurgitates it at just the right moment.
+They measure how well a child follows instructions, memorises content and regurgitates it at just the right moment.
 In fact, if you really think about it, they reward obedience, not intelligence.
 A child who colours inside the lines, ticks all the boxes, and never questions the "why" behind the work is more likely to succeed in a traditional grading system than the kid who dares to challenge the status quo.
 And yet, some of the brightest young minds I’ve ever encountered have been labelled “underachievers.”
-They’re the ones who get bored easily; who ask too many ques...
+They’re the ones who get bored easily; who ask too many quest...

 Mid-Fee Independent Schools: The Conundrum of Promise and Profit in South Africa’s Education Boom